When businesses enter a phase of rapid, dizzying growth, it is easy to lose sight of what made them great in the first place: People.

 In 2015, then-US President Barack Obama had pushed for this practice to be implemented by Silicon Valley tech companies.
 The principle is to ensure a diverse staff mix so that genders, ethnicities, skillsets and geographies are well-represented.
 This means an appropriate ratio of minority or women candidates should be in place, no matter which part of the funneling process.
 LinkedIn Recruiter also plays a crucial role here by helping Uniphore study the diversity mix of the candidate pipeline.

-Today, 33 per cent of Uniphore staff across functions and roles are female.
-There is more gender diversity at the top, with women filling 45 per cent of senior leadership posts.
+Today, 34 percent of Uniphore staff across functions and roles are female.
+And women fill 22 percent of senior leadership posts.
 In an industry where diversity is traditionally known to be lacking, these are bold, optimistic numbers.
 Uniphore hopes to lead meaningful change in this area through its efforts.

 A diverse workforce will hold the key to providing top ideas.
 All of this ties back to the company’s vision for a “People First” workforce, where every voice is heard.